atulrautray/flask-app/readme.md

 ### Using a Custom URL for Ingress

 * To map a custom url to the ingress IP, the mapping needs to be added to the /etc/hosts file which requires sudo access.
 No url has been set for this project.
+Instead nip.io is used for custom URLs.

 ### Ingress Controller Error